Minor

 - Concepts of Energy and the Environment, ENER 20052, is currently the preferred option for the spring semester.

-- Engineers and some science majors may take an extra non-technical elective rather than these introductory level courses.
+- Engineers and some science majors may take an additional elective rather than these introductory-level courses.

 - Other technical courses, including those studied abroad, may be used with pre-approval.